Foundations in Qualitative Methods

 - Using Word for Long Documents (2 training credits)

-- appraisal of their current skills and planning for their development
+- appraisal of your current skills and planning for your development

-- evidence of their activities undertaken during the year that develop their skills
+- evidence of your activities undertaken during the year that develop your skills

-- reflection on how their knowledge and skills might be used in different contexts
+- reflection on how your knowledge and skills might be used in different contexts

 Research Methods in Law